bojko108/validators/README.md

 # Validators

 Set of custom validation functions.
+You can read the documentation here: [https://bojko108.github.io/validators/](https://bojko108.github.io/validators/)

 ## How to install